Sen1553/Awesome-Continual-RL/README.md

     `TL;DR: This paper introduces Progressive Neural Networks, which add a new neural network (a column) for each task and freeze earlier ones to avoid catastrophic forgetting.
 Lateral connections enable effective feature reuse, and experiments on Atari, Pong variants, and 3D mazes show consistent positive transfer beyond standard finetuning in deep RL.`

+### Reinforcement Learning Journal (RLC) 2025
+- Elelimy E, Szepesvari D, White M, et al. **Rethinking the foundations for continual reinforcement learning**[J]. arXiv preprint arXiv:2504.08161, 2025.[[Paper]](https://arxiv.org/abs/2504.08161)

+    `TL;DR: This paper argues that key assumptions of standard RL, such as MDP formulations, optimal policy focus, and episodic evaluation, are misaligned with the goals of CRL.
+It proposes a new paradigm tailored to CRL based on the history process, providing a more appropriate foundation for lifelong learning.`

 ### ICML 2025